ParlayPlay promo code CBSSPORTS: Up to $100 deposit match for NFL, NHL, MLB, more

 ParlayPlay offers new users a deposit match worth up to $100 with promo code CBSSPORTS

-The Friday sports schedule is loaded with Game 1 of the 2025 World Series leading the way, offering an excellent opportunity to utilize the latest ParlayPlay promo code CBSSPORTS, which gives new users a first deposit match of up to $100 and free $5 contest entry.
-The Toronto Blue Jays host the Los Angeles Dodgers in Game 1, with first pitch scheduled for 8 p.m.
-ET.
-Blake Snell is slated to start for Los Angeles, while Trey Yesavage will be on the mound for Toronto.
-Additionally, the Friday sports schedule features 12 NBA games, three college football games, and a four-game NHL slate.
+The Week 8 NFL schedule features 11 games and wraps up with a matchup between the Green Bay Packers and Pittsburgh Steelers on 'Sunday Night Football', offering an excellent opportunity to utilize the latest ParlayPlay promo code CBSSPORTS, which gives new users a first deposit match of up to $100 and free $5 contest entry.
+The Saturday sports schedule also features a full college football slate, the Toronto Blue Jays hosting the Los Angeles Dodgers in Game 2 of the 2025 World Series, five NBA games and a 13-game NHL slate.
 Click here to get the latest ParlayPlay promo code for new users at one of the best DFS apps:

 Here's how to claim the ParlayPlay Fantasy promo: